devSchacht/essential-image-optimization/app/partials/book.md

 This "lazy" way of loading images only if and when necessary has many benefits:

-* The experience can consume less data.
-As you aren't assuming the user will need every image fetched ahead of time you're only loading the minimal number of resources.
+* **Reduced data consumption**: As you aren’t assuming the user will need every image fetched ahead of time, you’re only loading the minimal number of resources.
 This is always a good thing, especially on mobile with more restrictive data plans.
-* Less workload for the user's browser which can save on battery life.
+* **Reduced battery consumption**: Less workload for the user’s browser which can save on battery life.
+* **Improved download speed**: Decreasing your overall page load time on an image heavy website from several seconds to almost nothing is a tremendous boost to user experience.
+In fact, it could be the difference between a user staying around to enjoy your site and just another bounce statistic.

 Decreasing your overall page load time on an image heavy website from several seconds to almost nothing is also a tremendous boost to your user experience.
 In fact, it could be the difference between a user staying around to enjoy your site and just another bounce statistic.

 **But like all tools, with great power comes great responsibility.**

-**Avoid lazy-loading images above the fold.**

-Use it for long-lists of images (e.g products) or avatars in lists of users.
-Don't use it for the main page hero image.
+**Avoid lazy-loading images above the fold.** Use it for long-lists of images (e.g products) or list of user avatars.
+Don’t use it for the main page hero image.
 Lazy-loading images above the fold can make loading visibly slower, both technically and for human perception.
-It can kill the browser's preloader, progressive loading and the JavaScript can create extra work for the browser.
+It can kill the browser’s preloader, progressive loading and the JavaScript can create extra work for the browser.

-**Be very careful lazy-loading images when scrolling.**

-If you wait until the user is scrolling you will see they are likely to see placeholders and may eventually get images, if they haven’t already scrolled past them.
+**Be very careful lazy-loading images when scrolling.**  If you wait until the user is scrolling you will see they are likely to see placeholders and may eventually get images, if they haven’t already scrolled past them.
 One recommendation would be to start lazy-loading after the above-the-fold images have loaded (but still load all of the images independent of user interaction).

 **Who Uses Lazy Loading?**